swaptacular/swpt_accounts/protocol.rst

    * ``"RECIPIENT_IS_UNREACHABLE"`` signifies that the recipient's
      account does not exist, or does not accept incoming transfers.

-   * ``"TERMINATED"`` signifies that the transfer has been terminated due to expired deadline, or unapproved interest rate change.
+   * ``"TERMINATED"`` (or anything that starts with "TERMINATED") signifies that the transfer has been terminated due to expired deadline, or unapproved interest rate change.

    * ``"TRANSFER_NOTE_IS_TOO_LONG"`` signifies that the transfer has been rejected because the transfer note's byte-length is too big.